Camp Q & A

 Counsellors start at age 16 or 17 and seasonal staff ages go up from there; the Summer Director is in their mid-20s.
 All team member complete online training sessions, participate in a team training weekend and are required to attend 5-day intensive training week.

-Full-time, year-round camp professionals support the seasonal staff.
+A full-time, year-round Executive Director support the seasonal staff.

 More information on the team can be found here.

-Programs are led by well trained and high quality staff.
+1. Programs are led by well trained and high-quality staff.

-The facility is well maintained with safety and accessiblity as priorities.
+2. The facility is well maintained with safety and accessibility as priorities.

 Our Board of Directors also implemented the Revitalize Kee-Mo-Kee Campaign from 2018 - 2021 which raised funds for capital improvements including: